-After starting JioMart services in the suburbs of Mumbai, Reliance Industries has now expanded the services of JioMart, an online grocery store, to cover over 200 towns across the country.
+After starting JioMart services within the suburbs of Mumbai, Reliance Industries has now expanded the services of JioMart, a web grocery , to hide over 200 towns across the country.
 The latest venture by Mukesh Ambani will offer grocery delivery at the doorstep amid the on-going coronavirus outbreak.
-JioMart will give tough competition to prominent grocery delivery services like Amazon, Flipkart and Big Basket in India.
+JioMart will give tough competition to prominent grocery delivery services like Amazon, Flipkart, and Big Basket in India.

 Three days after the deal, JioMart made its service live online via WhatsApp.
-Reliance JioMart initially launched its services in Mumbai Suburbans as a small pilot project.
+Reliance JioMart initially launched its services in Mumbai Suburbans as alittle pilot program .
 The delivery was available only in three areas in and around Mumbai: Navi Mumbai, Thane, and Kalyan.

-Through an online shopping portal, the entire service is now available in over 200 towns of India.
-JioMart, Reliance Jio’s shopping portal, is now open for orders in all metros and places such as Mysuru, Visakhapatnam, Coimbatore, Dehradun, and Bhatinda where consumers can place the order for the required grocery.
+Through a web shopping portal, the whole service is now available in over 200 towns of India.
+JioMart, Reliance Jio’s shopping portal, is now open for orders altogether metros and places like Mysuru, Visakhapatnam, Coimbatore, Dehradun, and Bhatinda where consumers can place the order for the required grocery.

-While details of the sellers have not been disclosed on the JioMart website, the company is targeting sales through local kiranas along with servicing orders via its Reliance Fresh and Smart stores and also via distribution centres in areas where orders through kiranas are not serviceable.
+While details of the sellers haven't been disclosed on the JioMart website, the corporate is targeting sales through local kiranas along side servicing orders via its Reliance Fresh and Smart stores and also via distribution centers in areas where orders through kiranas aren't serviceable.

-JioMart delivers a wide range of products including fruits, vegetables, groceries, bakery products, beverages, household products, packaged food, and more.
+JioMart delivers a good range of products including fruits, vegetables, groceries, bakery products, beverages, household products, packaged food, and more.
 The JioMart website is jiomart.com.